TL;DR

 Disclaimer: These figures are for illustrative purposes only and are not a quote.
 Your final premium will depend on a full assessment of your individual circumstances by the insurer.

 While this is a significant monthly outgoing, ask yourself: could you survive on state benefits alone if you were unable to work for a year?
-For most, the premium is a small price to pay for securing an income of £24,000 a year, tax-free, when it's needed most.
+For most, the premium is a small price to pay for securing an income of £24,000 a year, potentially tax-efficient, when it's needed most.

 Navigating the Income Protection market can be complex, especially with the specific considerations for tradespeople.
-Using an independent broker like WeCovr offers significant advantages over going direct to an insurer.
+Using a WeCovr specialist or one of our broker partnersntages over going direct to an insurer.

 - Expert, Unbiased Advice: We understand the nuances of different policies.
 We know which insurers are more favourable to certain trades and which definitions of incapacity offer the best protection.

-- Whole-of-Market Comparison: We are not tied to any single provider.
-We compare plans and prices from all the leading UK insurers to find the a strong fit for your needs for your specific needs and budget.
+- panel-based Comparison: We are not tied to any single provider.
+We compare plans and prices from all the leading UK insurers to find a strong fit for your specific needs and budget.

 - Application Mastery: We guide you through the application, ensuring it is accurate and complete.
-This minimises the risk of issues at the claim stage and helps get you the best possible terms.
+This minimises the risk of issues at the claim stage and helps get you the suitable terms.

-- No Extra Cost to You: Our service is completely free for you to use.
+- No separate broker fee, subject to terms where applicable: Our service is completely free for you to use.
 We receive a commission from the insurer if you decide to proceed with a policy, which is the same as if you went to them directly.
-You get expert advice and support at no extra cost.
+You get regulated guidance and support subject to terms where applicable.

 - Claims Assistance: If the worst happens, we are here to support you.
 We can help you navigate the claims process, ensuring you have the right documentation and guidance when you are at your most vulnerable.